ckipp01/stream/notes/tooling-talks/tooling-talks.md

    3 lined up (1 per month) planned in order to start this.
 I don't want to get one, and then struggle to not be able to continue this.
 2. We'll announce it ahead of time, hopefully spark up some interest, and then stream it.
-I"ll figure out a nice OBS layout to show both people on the screen and also have the ability to show something in the browser or even in the terminal if necessary.* We can also figure out a nice way to get a logo or something to be _real professional_.
+I'll figure out a nice OBS layout to show both people on the screen and also have the ability to show something in the browser or even in the terminal if necessary.* We can also figure out a way to get a logo or something to be _real professional_.
 3. Upload these to YouTube for those that miss the actual stream.